95-year-old WW2 Veteran shares her story

 95-year-old WW2 Veteran

-Community Involvement Solutions recently held an event to celebrate Veterans’ Health Week, with a 95-year-old WW2 Veteran, an occasion that focuses on the unique health challenges within the Veteran Community.
-With ‘social connection’ being the unifying theme for all events across the country, we organised a get-together with Veterans within the Brisbane area at Greenbank RSL.
+Community Involvement Solutions recently held an event to celebrate Veterans’ Health Week with a 95-year-old WW2 Veteran, an occasion that focuses on the unique health challenges within the Veteran Community.
+With ‘social connection’ as the unifying theme for all events across the country, we organised a get-together with Veterans within the Brisbane area at Greenbank RSL.
 The day was a resounding success, with Vets of all ages and experiences coming together to meet, chat and share a few yarns.
-It was during this time we had the privilege to meet Murielle Ahern, an amazing woman who is also one of the few remaining veterans of the Second World War.
+During this time, we had the privilege to meet Murielle Ahern, an amazing woman who is also one of the few remaining veterans of the Second World War.
 We had a chat with Murielle and found out more about her story and time in service of our country:

 In 1945 Murielle joined the Women’s Royal Australian Naval Service (WRANS), Royal Australian Navy, and served through to demobilisation in 1946.
 Murielle was initially stationed at HMAS Moreton in Brisbane and later transferred to HMAS Penguin, Balmoral Naval Depot in Sydney, New South Wales.
 The WRANS stepped up at this critical point in history and supported naval operations while sailors were deployed on active service.

 Murielle made life-long friends as a WRAN while serving in the US Army.
 She tells beautiful stories about the camaraderie of this period and how people pulled together to help each through the crisis of war.